wKovacs64/add-icon/.changeset/light-ways-show.md

 ---
-'@wkovacs64/add-icon': minor
+'@wkovacs64/add-icon': major
 ---

-Initial release of @wkovacs64/add-icon, a CLI tool to download and transform icons from the Iconify Framework.
+Initial release of `@wkovacs64/add-icon`, a CLI tool to download and transform icons from the Iconify Framework.